george-hawkins/blender-donut-notebook/LEVEL-2.md

 Andrew notes that you'd use particles like this to scatter rocks over a scene but there you'd crank up _Scale Randomness_ to create far more variation in rock sizes.

-As you can see the sprinkles are all facing the same direction, so tick _Advanced_ and tick, expand the _Rotation_ section and change _Orientation Axis_ from _Velocity / Hair_ to _Normal_.
-Now, try adjusting _Randomize - interesting but this clearly isn't what we want - then trying adjusting _Randomize Phase_.
+As you can see the sprinkles are all facing the same direction, so tick _Advanced_ and expand the _Rotation_ section and change _Orientation Axis_ from _Velocity / Hair_ to _Normal_.
+Now, try adjusting _Randomize_ - interesting but this clearly isn't what we want - then trying adjusting _Randomize Phase_.

 Set _Randomize Phase_ to maximum and then set _Randomize_ to a tiny value, e.g. 0.15, as you don't want all the sprinkles lying perfectly on the surface, you want some to turn a little randomly relative to the surface as they would when sinking into the icing.